Road Accident Statistics

 Statistically, younger drivers pose a much greater risk of having an accident, due in part to their relatively fewer years of driving experience.
 In addition to a lack of driving experience, rates increase for younger drivers due to their propensity for reckless driving.

-This was borne out in an online survey conducted by AIG Singapore in 2015 which found that 63% of respondents aged 18 to 35 admitted to unsafe behavior on the roads.
+This was borne out in an online survey conducted by a Singapore-based insurance company in 2015 which found that 63% of respondents aged 18 to 35 admitted to unsafe behavior on the roads.

 Men have to pay higher premiums than women do across all age groups because insurance companies consider them to be far more accident-prone and therefore a greater risk.
 Insurers findings reveal that men are 1.4 times more likely to get into an accident as women.